Schedule with me

 State and federal laws require employers to reasonable accommodate an employee's serious health condition.
 This means employers must generally work with employees in making adjustments that help the employee perform the essential functions of their position.

-Minnesota Failure to Accommodate Disability Attorney
+Minnesota Mediator for Failure to Accommodate Disability Claims

 What is a legal claim for failure to accommodate disability in employment?